OpenROV/openrov-software/README.md

 If your looking for the latest stable software bundle for the ROV, it is listed on the ROV product page.
 - [2.x series Mini Observation Class ROV product page](http://www.openrov.com/products/2-7.html#downloads)

-If your looking for the latest development image, please refer to the [openrov-rov-suite readme.md](https://github.com/OpenROV/openrov-rov-suite/blob/master/readme.md)
+If your looking for the latest development image, please refer to the [openrov-image readme.md](https://github.com/OpenROV/openrov-image/blob/master/readme.md)

 ##Reporting issues